-

 Description

-It applies to many industrial fields — cosmetics, food, materials, polymers, nutraceuticals and plants — and allows the evaluation of:
+It applies to many industrial sectors — cosmetics, food processing, materials, polymers, nutraceuticals and plants — and allows for the evaluation of:

-• The shape and size of the particles (granulometry, distribution, sphericity).
+• The shape and size of the particles (particle size distribution, sphericity).

 • Surface texture and roughness .

-• The uniformity of structure in solid or liquid formulations.
+• The uniformity of the structure in solid or liquid formulations.

-This analysis is decisive for the quality of the products , their stability , their mechanical performance and even their sensory perception .
+This analysis is crucial for product quality , stability , mechanical performance , and sensory perception .

 Analytical methods used